varnerlab/VLQuantitativeFinancePackage.jl/docs/src/data.md

 ```

 ## Options Data
 We have also included an options chain dataset that we use for examples and activities in the options domain.
 This dataset holds a snapshot of options data for a selection of stocks on a specific date.
-Currently, we only provide data for AMD options as of October 22, 2025.
-The dataset includes information such as strike prices, expiration dates, bid and ask prices, and implied volatilities.
+Currently, we provide example options chain data for AMD, NVDA and MU option contracts with approximately 40 - 80 days to expiration.
+These datasets include information such as strike prices, expiration dates, bid and ask prices, and implied volatilities along with the underlying stock price on that date.

 ```@docs
 VLQuantitativeFinancePackage.MyOptionsChainDataSet